Providing exceptional medical care for individuals, families and the community

 Your consent IS needed for data sharing AND uploading/sharing of your electronic summary care record.
 Your consent is required for the ability of other health care staff outside of your GP to access your record (sharing out) AND for the sharing of their clinical data/notes back to the GP (sharing in).

-If you have any queries or wish to provide your consent for sharing in and/or out please email firstname.lastname@example.org stating you have understood the information on the practice website.
+If you have any queries or wish to provide your consent for sharing in and/or out please contact us via Patchs stating you have understood the information on the practice website.

-If you have chosen to opt out please complete the form and email to email@example.com or post into Greenwood Surgery.
+If you have chosen to opt out please complete the form and drop in or post to Greenwood Surgery.

 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA).
 It also addresses the transfer of personal data outside the EU and EEA areas.
 Find out how the surgery abides by this law.